thegetty/bronze-guidelines/content/vocabulary/chasing.md

 {% figuregroup "3", "fig-105, fig-248, fig-249, fig-252, fig-253, fig-255, fig-511, fig-550" %}

-## To Be Distinguished From

-- *chiseling*
-- *engraving*
-- *fettling* (In modern foundries, fettling may be carried out by the founder using power tools, whereas “chasing” refers to finer work carried out by a specialized person—the chaser—preferentially with hand tools.)
-- *punching*

 ## Sources

 Cultural Heritage: {% cite "Beale 1975" %}; {% cite "Penny 1993" %}, 298; {% cite "Dillon 2002" %}, 299; {% cite "Bassett 2008" %}, 274